The Day-Off Lunch Guide guide image

 SEAGuide

-Maybe it’s a national holiday.
 Maybe you have an out-of-town visitor and called in sick to play tour guide.
-Or, maybe your boss is superstitious and closes the office every Friday the 13th.
-No matter the reason why you have a day off, you should be making the most of it by sitting down to a great lunch.
-On this guide, you’ll find a bunch of restaurants where you can get something way better than your normal weekday meal, and, as an added bonus, they should all be relatively easier to get into during the day.
+Or, maybe it's just a random Tuesday and you've decided to neglect the shriveled salad kit you purchased with gusto on Sunday.
+No matter the lunch situation, you don't have to settle.
+On this guide, you’ll find a bunch of restaurants where you can get something way better than your normal weekday meal, and, as an added bonus, even the typically crowded restaurants should be relatively easier to get into during the day.

 THE SPOTS

-You're already taking the day off, so why not board a commercial watercraft and sail away from Seattle?
-Via Rosa 11 on Bainbridge Island is exactly the location to keep in mind.
-It’s a place to take a breather as you're fed exemplary pasta and pizza by genuine, warm people who pronounce “marinara” with D’s instead of R’s.
+If you're already enjoying the afternoon, why not board a commercial watercraft and sail away from Seattle?
+Via Rosa 11 on Bainbridge Island is a place to take a breather as you're fed exemplary pasta and pizza.
 It's a place to pop open a bottle of prosecco to wash down a porchetta panini.
 It's a place to haul along a cooler bag so you can stock up on housemade sausage and tubs of pesto to bring home.
-The best course of action is to order the burrata and speck pie, pair it with springy fusilli tossed in vodka sauce out on their string light-lined patio, and it should become clear: this is why you got on that boat.
+The best course of action is to order the burrata and speck pie, pair it with springy fusilli tossed in vodka sauce out on their string light-lined patio, and it should become clear: this is why you got on that ferry.

 photo credit: Nate Watters

-Sometimes, you don't want lunch to feel like lunch—you want it to feel like a small break from reality as you enjoy excellent food and soak up some limited free time.
+Sometimes, you don't want lunch to feel like lunch—you want it to feel like a small break from reality as you enjoy excellent food and soak up limited free time.
 Sugo is the place to do that.
 This four-sided sushi counter specializes in handrolls, and it's incredibly exciting to sit here among the soundtrack of Alesso tunes and the blast of a flame as it blowtorches wagyu on a pink Himalayan salt block.
 Expect a whirlwind of delicious fillings like sesame-forward ahi poke, marinated ikura, and melty chopped otoro that won't set you back too much money or take too much time out of your afternoon.
-And vegetarians, there are great options for you too—like truffled mashed avocado with tempura crunchies, fried green beans, and crispy battered tofu with sweet onion and pea shoots.

 RESERVE A TABLE